Risto-Mcintosh/memcards-v2.0/README.md

 # Memcards

 A flashcard app to help you remember things easily.
-Study premade decks or create your own
+Study premade decks or create your own.

 ## [View Demo](https://memcards.netlify.com/)